hyperupcall/blog/content/posts/creating robotic teams website.md

 ![robotics-website-1](/image/robotics-website/robotics-website-1.png)
 [See commit on GitHub](https://github.com/eshsrobotics/WebsiteChallenge2019/commit/6be6748794d08b85783afcfad2da3a96a132b5f8)

 As you can see, I did not opt for any UI framework.
 I don't recall the exact reason, but I think I wanted to learn how to create good-looking components on my own.
 Even if this slowed down development, I enjoyed creating the components.
 Besides, it made the website look more unique.
 From my last website I learned that colors and icons can really make or break the look of a website.
-Luckily I found the great [Open Color](https://yeun.github.io/open-color) color pallette and used [Feather Icons](https://feathericons.com).
+Luckily I already knew about the great [Open Color](https://yeun.github.io/open-color) color pallette and the amazing [Feather Icons](https://feathericons.com) icons set.

 ## Simple Architecture Changes